turbot/pipes-docs/docs/using/flowpipe/mods.md

 When you install a mod in a workspace, any [variables](https://flowpipe.io/docs/build/mod-variables) that the mod uses will be visible in Turbot Pipes.

 Go to the Flowpipe **Mods** tab for your workspace.
-From the list of installed mods, click the mod you wish to view/manage the variables for.
+From the list of installed mods, click the mod for which you wish to view/manage variables.

 ![](/images/docs/pipes/flowpipe/flowpipe_mod_variables.png)